 Stop listening to what other people say is “good” or “bad” for you and start listening to your body!!

-In short, in my opinion, eating raw food is healthier than eating cooked food.
+In short, in my opinion, eating raw food is healthier (for me) than eating cooked food.
 Why do I think so?
-Because when I eat 100% raw food, my body is happy, my mood is better, my digestion is incredible and I don’t need to use deodorant and wash my hair as often.
+Because when I eat 100% raw food, my body is happy, my mood is better, my digestion is incredible and I don’t need to use deodorant and wash my hair as often (yes I realise how weird that sounds, but I’m not the only one who’s noticed that).
 When I eat cooked food, I put on weight immediately, become constipated, moody and I start to smell!

 I started eating raw food because I tried it and my body liked it, not because I listened to some health expert say that raw food is good for you.

 So I am promoting raw food because it works for ME.
 If it works for you, then great, if it doesn’t, then don’t force yourself.
 But please…do TRY it first with an open mind for at least a month, then judge for yourself.

 Does that mean I don’t eat cooked food at all?